 • American Home Shield: With more than 45 years of experience, American Home Shield (AHS) is one of the home warranty industry’s most trusted providers.
 The company has generous coverage caps and offers comprehensive plans.
 It lets you choose between a $100 or $125 service fee.
 The company doesn’t serve Alaska or Hawaii.

 • Select Home Warranty: Select Home Warranty provides some of the lowest premiums available, priced around $41–$47 per month.
-Its unique offerings include free limited roof leak coverage, seasonal promotions, and high coverage caps for HVAC systems.
+Its unique offerings include free limited coverage for roof leaks, seasonal promotions, and high coverage caps for HVAC systems.
 The provider is not available in Nevada, Washington, or Wyoming.

 Our Conclusion